usegalaxy-eu/ena-cog-uk-wfs/docs/data_import.md

    - Open the Galaxy Upload Manager (by clicking the Upload Data button on the top-right of the tool panel)

    - In the `Download from web or upload from disk` dialogue window, switch to the `Collection` tab and confirm that `Collection Type` is set to `List`

+     **Note**: Even if you have just a single dataset with links from just one batch of data, you need to upload it into a (single-element) collection!

    - Select `Choose local files`

-   - Select the files you want to upload
+   - Select the file(s) you want to upload

    - Press `Start`